pimanov/largest-common-substring/README.md

 # largest-common-substring

-The code allows to fiend largest common substring of the several strings.
+The code allows to find largest common substring of the several strings.
 Algorithm is based on the construction of a suffix tree.
 The program is realised on C programming Language, standart c99.

 ## Task detales